Sovok1917/OSaSP-course-work/readme.txt

                          If no -m options are given, all file types are considered.
   -h                     Display this help message and exit.

-Example Scenario:
+Example Scenarios:
-  make MODE=debug
+  make MODE=release
-  ./build/debug/fdupes_mime -r -m image/jpeg -m image/png ./pictures ./archive/images
+  ./build/fdupes_mime -r -m image/jpeg ./pictures ./archive/images
-  ./build/debug/fdupes_mime /home/user/documents
+  ./build/fdupes_mime -m text/plain    # Scans current directory for text/plain files
+  ./build/fdupes_mime dir1 -r -m application/pdf dir2 # Options and dirs interleaved

 Notes:
 ------
 - The program uses the 'file' command via popen() for MIME type detection.
+- All file paths are resolved to their canonical absolute paths before comparison.
 - Error checking is performed for system calls and memory allocation.
 - Memory is managed dynamically and freed before exit.